shemayon/shemayon/README.md

+📌 Seedling at MindsMap AI Services as ML Engineer

-📌 Seedling at CDAC - Thiruvananthapuram as Project Engineer
+📌 Ex-CDAC - Thiruvananthapuram as AI Engineer

 🔬 I enjoy working on projects in Machine Learning, Deep Learning, Computer Vision, and LLMs